 Practicing with effects at home is a good idea before applying them to your live sets.

-The more you practise using effects in your studio the better prepared you will be for when to utilise them in your live sets.
+The more you practice using effects in your studio the better prepared you will be for when to utilize them in your live sets.
+It’s also worth testing effects with good DJ speakers.
+The difference in sound compared to studio monitors will be noticeable and is a better reflection of a live playing environment.
 As with many aspects of DJing sometimes more is less.
 A well-timed flanger or echo can elevate your mixes to the next level just be mindful to not overdo it.
 Music producers have spent countless hours crafting their music.
 Sometimes you need to trust the track will be enough on its own without your extra embellishments.